shuzhiquan/IRIC/README.md

    </table>

 ### Installation
 R version >= 3.1.
-Download the repository from GitHub before apply the techniques.
+Download the repository from GitHub before applying the techniques.
 The current version of IRIC is v1.1.
 ### Illustrative Examples
-SMOTE(Data level), CSC4.5 (Algorithm level) and RBBagging (Ensemble-based level) are presented as examples of IRIC usage.
+SMOTE(Data level), CSC4.5 (Algorithm level) and RBBagging (Ensemble-based level) are presented as examples of IRIC's usage.

 ### Sample R code